jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/10-Build Configuration.md

 #### Retrieve Option in Build Class Fields

-You can retrieve options just by __declaring fields in build classes__.
+You can retrieve options just by declaring fields in build classes.
 All public non-final instance fields of the invoked build class, are likely to be injected as an option.

 For example, if you declare a field like :